Brandbergen murders

 The Brandbergen murders refers to the mass murder which occurred on 8 September 1980 in the suburb of Brandbergen in Haninge Municipality, Stockholm County, Sweden.
 On the evening of 7 September 1980, four Finnish adults gathered in a small ground-floor apartment in Brandbergen, including siblings Dagmari and Väinö Berg, members of a Finnish Roma family that had already suffered multiple tragedies, with several siblings previously murdered.
 Also present was Gunnar Palmroth, a 22-year-old Finnish Roma man with a long criminal record, a history of alcoholism, and serious mental health issues.
-Just ten days earlier, Palmroth had been conditionally released from Karsudden Psychiatric Hospital, where he had been held for a year following a rape conviction.
+Just ten days earlier, Palmroth had been conditionally released from Karsudden Hospital, where he had been held for a year following a rape conviction.

 During the evening, a dispute broke out in the apartment.
 Palmroth assaulted the woman at gunpoint, and the weapon discharged, killing her.
 In a panic, he then turned on the three men, shooting and stabbing them to death.
 Afterward, he dragged the woman’s body and disposed of it in the building’s elevator shaft.
 The next morning, a relative discovered the three men’s bodies in the apartment, and the woman’s body was found shortly afterward in the elevator shaft.
 The killings were carried out with extreme brutality, involving firearms and knives.

 Palmroth was arrested on 9 September 1980 in Gothenburg, still wearing clothes stained with the victims’ blood.
 Initially, authorities suspected multiple perpetrators and even detained his fiancée, but it was soon established that Palmroth had acted alone.
 During the investigation, it emerged that his mental state was highly unstable, leading the National Board of Health and Welfare to recommend a full psychiatric evaluation before trial.
 Palmroth’s trial, originally scheduled for December 1980, was postponed to early 1981.
 On 11 March 1981, Handen District Court sentenced him to institutional psychiatric care and permanently deported him from Sweden.

 More than twenty years later, on 12 January 2001, Vartti Isberg, the 36-year-old son of Väinö Berg, tracked down and killed Palmroth outside Stockholm Central Station in an act of revenge for the murders of his father and aunt.
 Palmroth was shot multiple times in a public area, with numerous witnesses present.
 A woman accompanying him was injured but survived.
 Isberg fled the scene but later turned himself in to authorities.
 He was sentenced to institutional psychiatric care with special discharge review and lifelong deportation from Sweden.
 He was released and deported to Finland in 2002.